BC Mowing & More Logo

 What You Need to Know About Power Raking

 Power raking is essential for maintaining a healthy lawn in British Columbia, especially after the wet winters that lead to heavy thatch buildup.
 At BC Mowing & More!, we recommend power raking in early spring to remove dead grass, moss, and debris, allowing your lawn to breathe and absorb nutrients.
-This process improves water penetration and promotes strong root growth, making your grass greener and more resilient.
+Power Raking and Lawn Dethatching improves water penetration and promotes strong root growth, making your grass greener and more resilient.
 While power raking is beneficial, timing is key—doing it too early or too aggressively can damage new growth.
-Pairing it with aeration and overseeding enhances results, ensuring a lush, thick lawn throughout the season.
+Pairing it with aeration, top dress, lime, fertilizing, and overseeding closely enhances results, ensuring a lush, thick lawn throughout the season.

 Our Power Raking Services include:

 At BC Mowing & More!, our power raking services in British Columbia are designed to give your lawn a fresh start each season.
 We use professional-grade equipment to remove built-up thatch, moss, and debris that can choke your grass and prevent healthy growth.
-Our process includes a thorough lawn assessment, precise power raking, and a cleanup to leave your yard looking tidy and revitalized.
-For the best results, we recommend combining power raking with aeration and overseeding to improve soil health and promote thicker, greener grass.
+Our process includes a thorough lawn assessment, thorough power raking, and a cleanup to leave your yard looking tidy and revitalized.
+For the best results, we recommend combining power raking with aeration, top dress, lime, fertilizing, and overseeding to improve soil health and promote thicker, greener grass.
 Whether you have a residential or commercial property, our team ensures your lawn gets the care it needs to thrive in British Columbia’s unique climate.
-Trust BC Mowing & More! for reliable, expert service that keeps your lawn looking its best!
+Trust BC Mowing & More! for reliable, expert service that keeps your lawn looking its greenest and best!

 Call us at 1-844-226-6946 to book a free quote or use the link below!